jjlastra/HESML/README.md

 [12] J.J.
 Lastra-Díaz, A. Lara-Clares, A. García-Serrano, Reproducibility dataset for a benchmark of biomedical semantic measures libraries, (2020). https://doi.org/10.21950/OTDA4Z.

+[13] Lara-Clares, Alicia; Lastra-Díaz, Juan J.; Garcia-Serrano, Ana, Reproducible experiments on word and sentence similarity measures for the biomedical domain (2021), https://doi.org/10.21950/EPNXTR

 Steps to reproduce the library

-HESML V1R5 is distributed as a Java class library (HESML-V1R5.0.1.jar) plus three test driver applications (HESMLclient.jar, HESML_GOclien, HESML_UMLScliet), which have been developed using NetBeans 8.2 for Windows, although it has been also compiled and evaluated on Linux-based platforms using the corresponding NetBeans versions.
+HESML V2R1 is distributed as a Java class library (HESML-V2R1.0.1.jar) plus three test driver applications (HESMLclient.jar, HESML_GOclien, HESML_UMLScliet), which have been developed using NetBeans 8.2 for Windows, although it has been also compiled and evaluated on Linux-based platforms using the corresponding NetBeans versions.

-The HESML-V1R5.0.1.jar file is already included in the HESML_Library\HESML\dist folder of the HESML_Release_V1R5.zip distribution file.
+The HESML-V2R1.0.1.jar file is already included in the HESML_Library\HESML\dist folder of the HESML_Release_V2R1.zip distribution file.
 In order to compile HESML from its source files, you must follow the following steps:

-(1) Download the full distribution of HESML V1R5.
+(1) Download the full distribution of HESML V2R1.

 (2) Install Java 8, Java SE Dev Kit 8 and NetBeans 8.0.2 or higher in your workstation.

 (3) Launch NetBeans IDE and open the HESML and client projects contained in the root folder.
 NetBeans automatically detects the presence of a nbproject subfolder with the project files.

-(4) Select HESML and client projects in the project treeview respectively.
+(4) Select HESML, HESMLSTS and client projects in the project treeview respectively.
 Then, invoke the "Clean and Build project (Shift + F11)" command in order to compile both projects.

 In order to remain up to date on new HESML versions, as well as asking for technical support, we invite the readers to visit http://hesml.lsi.uned.es and subscribe to the HESML forum by sending an email to the following address: